asked and answered

 No, although you may do so if you wish.
 UK law does not compel you to buy an annuity either but if you do not do so there will be a 55% tax charge on the fund following your death after benefit has been taken.

 Having your pension fund in a QROPS means you can keep your fund invested in real assets and gain the advantage of passing any remaining funds upon death to your nominated beneficiaries free from UK taxation.

-Anybody with UK private pension rights that have not been used to secure an annuity.
+Anybody with UK private pension rights that have not been used to secure an annuity or people in unfunded public sector schemes.
 Occasionally situations are encountered where a transfer cannot take place for technical reasons but this is very rare.

 The investment choice will normally be very wide if you are intending to convert your funds into New Zealand dollars, and the popular concept of a self-invested personal pension exists in New Zealand as well.
 If you want to keep your funds invested in British pounds sterling your investment options are more full through the SIPP options.

 You may also appoint an investment manager to make the decisions for you or with you.

 QROPS providers are not required to notify HRMC of any payments from transferred pensions unless the member is: